boniyeamincse/Linux-cheat-sheet/README.md

 # Linux-cheat-sheet

-> Click :star:if you like the project.
-Pull Request are highly appreciated.
-Follow me [@SudheerJonna](https://twitter.com/SudheerJonna) for technical updates.
+> Click star: if you like the project.
+Pull Requests are highly appreciated.
+Follow me Boni Yeamin for technical updates.

 ### Table of Contents